Skip to content

 [S12] [S40]

 He was not a dramatic man.
-Contemporaries described him as having "great humility with a Will Rogers type philosophy"—the kind of leader who diffused tension with a dry joke and framed complex municipal policy in the plain language of the ranchers he served.
+Contemporaries described him as having this kind of grounding, the kind of leader who diffused tension with a dry joke and framed complex municipal policy in the plain language of the ranchers he served.
 He managed insulin-dependent diabetes at a time when the condition required constant vigilance, boiling glass syringes, and primitive, painful injections.
 He once missed a council meeting because of an insulin reaction, a stark reminder of his physical vulnerability.
 Yet he played softball while serving as mayor, and he kept a palomino horse in a corral behind his house on North Grand, just north of University Drive, riding it through the increasingly paved streets of Mesa whenever time allowed.

 [S12]